phillwatson/one-stop/lib-module/openid-lib/README.md

 for JWT verification.
 Most of these configurations will be located in the provider's own "well-known" configuration URL.

-Each entry in the configuration is :
+Each entry in the configuration is:
 ```yaml
 one-stop:
   auth: